pythonarcade/arcade/doc/programming_guide/sound.rst

 Arcade uses the :py:mod:`pyglet` multimedia library to handle sound.

-Since pyglet allows playing multiple copies of the same non-streaming audio at once, each playback has a :py:class:`~pyglet.media.player.Player` object to control it:
+Each playback of a :py:class:`Sound` has its own |pyglet Player| object to control it:

 .. code-block:: python